 Using PHP on Pages with HTML Extensions

-Recently I wanted to use PHP includes in an existing site so I could make updates to common parts of the site faster by editing one file (e.g.: header, navigation, footer, etc.).
+Recently we wanted to use PHP includes in an existing site so I could make updates to common parts of the site faster by editing one file (e.g.: header, navigation, footer, etc.).
 The problem was the site was designed with all pages ending in .html.
-Of coarse I could have changed all the pages to .php but the site has very good search engine rankings, and many other sites already link to these .html pages.
-After a little research, I found the solution to be the .htaccess file.
+Of coarse we could have changed all the pages to .php but the site has very good search engine rankings, and many other sites already link to these .html pages.
+After a little research, we found the solution to be the .htaccess file.

 AddType application/x-httpd-php .php .html .htm